 At times, we come across Windows boot issues that prevent us from booting into Windows 10/8/7.
-Sure, one can use Windows recovery tools to fix most of startup related issues but there are some errors that can’t be fixed through recovery environment.
+Sure, one can use Windows recovery tools to fix most of the startup related issues, but there are some errors that can’t be fixed via the recovery environment.

 If you’re having boot problems on your Windows PC and can’t fix them even after using recovery tools (see how to fix boot problems using startup repair) present under System Recovery Options, you may want to back up your documents, pictures, music, and other data before reinstalling Windows.

 While there are advanced methods and software available to back up data, not everyone is comfortable using command line tools and paid software.
-So, in this guide, we are going show you a smart way to backup data from your Windows and other drives to a USB drive when you are unable to boot into Windows.
+So, in this guide, we are going to show you a smart way to backup data from your Windows and other drives to a USB drive when you are unable to boot into Windows.

 Step 1: Turn on your PC, press F8 key during the startup and then select Repair Your Computer option under Advanced Boot Options to boot into the recovery environment.
 If you can’t see Repair Your Computer option under Advanced Boot Options, you will need to use the installation media.

 If the above method doesn’t work, place your Windows installation DVD in the optical drive or insert the bootable USB, reboot your PC.
 Make necessary changes to the BIOS to make PC boot from CD/DVD.
 You can also use bootable Windows USB as installation media.
 This method is ideal for Windows 10 and Windows 8 as F8 key mostly doesn’t work on Windows 10 and Windows 8 PCs.

 Step 2: Users who aren’t booting from DVD or USB can simply skip this step.
 Press any key when are asked to do so.
 When you press a key, Windows starts loading files from the DVD you will see “Windows is loading files” message.